pluralsight/guides/draft/other/linux-system-administration/article.md

 Now that we have a regular user account created, we will explain how to utilize it to perform user management tasks.

-> When a new user is added, a group (more on this in *Chapter 2 - Permissions*) with the same name is created automatically.
+> When a new user is added, a group (more on this in *Section 2 - Permissions*) with the same name is created automatically.
 This is called a *primary group*.

 ## The /etc/sudoers File
-To grant **pluralsight** super-user permissions, we will need to add an entry for it in  `/etc/sudoers`.
+To grant **pluralsight** superuser permissions, we will need to add an entry for it in  `/etc/sudoers`.
 This file is used to indicate which users can run what commands with elevated permissions (most likely as *root*).

 ### Step 1 - Open /etc/sudoers With Visudo
 Although `/etc/sudoers` is nothing more and nothing less than a plain text file, it must **NOT** be edited using a regular text editor.
 Instead, we will use the `visudo` command.
 As opposed to other text editors, by utilizing `visudo` we will ensure that 1) no one else can modify the file at the same time, and 2) the file syntax is checked upon saving changes.